 Graeme Park, 18th-century colonial residence in Montgomery County, United States.

-The house was built in 1722 by Sir William Keith, a Pennsylvania Governor, and remains the only surviving residence built by a Colonial Pennsylvania Governor.
-The property gained importance during the Revolutionary War as the site of key historical developments.
+The house was built in 1722 by Sir William Keith, who served as Governor of Pennsylvania at the time.
+It is the only surviving residence built by a Colonial Pennsylvania Governor.

-The property served as a gathering place for educated colonists and independence advocates from different professions during the Revolutionary War.
-Visitors can walk through the rooms where these people met and exchanged ideas.
+The property was a meeting place for educated colonists and independence advocates during the Revolutionary War, drawn from many different professions.
+Visitors can walk through the rooms where these people gathered and talked.

 The community of curious travelers